grahamgoff/grahamgoff.github.io/_pages/research.md

 ## Working Papers

-**Decompose Before You Control: How Composite Index Covariates Conflate Causal Roles.**

 **Aligning Estimands, Identification, and Conclusions** (with [Mike Denly](https://mikedenly.com)).
  - *Under review at the* [American Political Science Review](https://www.cambridge.org/core/journals/american-political-science-review).
  - Presented at TexMeth and the [Causal Data Science Meeting](https://www.causalscience.org).

 **[The Ties That Bind: The Ukraine War and African Food Dependency](/files/ties-that-bind.pdf).**

+## Works in Progress

+**Decompose Before You Control: How Composite Index Covariates Conflate Causal Roles.**